MicrosoftDocs/visualstudio-docs/docs/extensibility/debugger/reference/encunavailablereason.md

 Edit and Continue is not available while processing 64-bit Windows code.

 ## Remarks
-This enumeration is for internal use only by [!INCLUDE[vsprvs](../../../code-quality/includes/vsprvs_md.md)].
+This enumeration is for internal use only by Visual Studio.
 The [GetENCAvailableState](../../../extensibility/debugger/reference/idebugprocess3-getencavailablestate.md) and [DisableENC](../../../extensibility/debugger/reference/idebugprocess3-disableenc.md) methods as implemented by a custom port supplier should always return `E_NOTIMPL`.

 ## Requirements
 Header: msdbg.idl